yiisoft/yii2/docs/guide/concept-behaviors.md

-> Note: If magic methods [[yii\base\Behavior::__get()]] and [[yii\base\Behavior::__set()]] has been overridden in a behavior then need to override [[yii\base\Behavior::canGetProperty()]] and [[yii\base\Behavior::canSetProperty()]] methods also.
+> Note: If magic methods [[yii\base\Behavior::__get()]] and [[yii\base\Behavior::__set()]] has been overridden in a behavior then need to override [[yii\base\Behavior::canGetProperty()]] and [[yii\base\Behavior::canSetProperty()]] methods respectively too .
 This must be done to ensure proper functioning.

 Handling Component Events
 ------------------